joshlong/joshlong.github.io-content/content/jl/blogPost/easy-git-clone-run-development-tools.md

 sdk env init
 ```

 This will create a `.sdkmanrc` in the current directory.
 (Make sure to add, commit, and push it to your Git repository!)
-Now, anybody else using SDKMAN.io with the auto_env feature enable can git clone-and-run your project with the right JDK.
+Now, anybody else using SDKMAN.io with the `auto_env` feature enabled can git clone-and-run your project with the right JDK.

 ## Conclusion